TrellixVulnTeam/swahilipython_SCMU/Doc/library/bdb.rst

 .. class:: Bdb(skip=None)

-   The :class:`Bdb` class acts as a generic Python debugger base class.
+   The :class:`Bdb` kundi acts as a generic Python debugger base class.

-   This class takes care of the details of the trace facility; a derived class should implement user interaction.
+   This kundi takes care of the details of the trace facility; a derived class should implement user interaction.
 The standard debugger class (:class:`pdb.Pdb`) is an example.